Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 The user decides whether we should **parse slots** within the sub Flow.
 This is disabled by default.

-If `Parse Slots` is enabled, Cognigy NLU will reparse the Slots in the target Flow, in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)
+If the **Parse Slots** setting is enabled, Cognigy NLU will reparse the Slots in the target Flow, in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)

 This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Slots in the sub Flow.
 This will not score based on Slots in the parent Flow.

 ### Absorb Context
-If `Absorb Context` is enabled, the default Context of the target Flow will be applied to the current Context upon switching.
+If the **Absorb Context** setting is enabled, the default Context of the target Flow will be applied to the current Context upon switching.

 !!! warning "Loops"
     Cognigy.AI checks how often a Go To Node was activated without a user input in-between.
 The default setting for maximum loops is 4, but it is configurable for on-premise installations.